-Construct 2 is a commercial HTML5 game prototyping engine with the associated community of developers and a portal for trading game components.
+Construct 2 is a commercial HTML5 game prototyping engine with the associated community of developers and a portal for trading game components[19].
 It provides a game layout, a camera usually smaller than the layout, and lets the user add his or her own sprites.
 The game logic is on a separate sheet that is executed 60 times per second, resulting in professional quality of animation.
 We observed, however, that for some on-line games the authors mentioned that they had a hard time to debug their game logic.
 In our own experience, we observed that, for example, writing the specification to "spawn" objects (such as a bullet from a gun) requires the programmer to go back from the game to the game engine, to the image editor, and then to the event sheet.
 This process supports precise modifications, but misses the opportunity of intuitive contextual modifications.
 Therefore, we found this system would benefit from the techniques that we incorporated into Pong Designer.

+Game Maker is a nice pioneering commercial game engine [6].
+It features room, sprite and object management, as well as customizable rules by behaviors or event/action.
+Although powerful in terms of the quality of games it can produce and export, the gap between the edition of the game and its compiled playable version is quite large.
+Even for tutorial games, the risk of misspelling variable in code is high.
+If for instance the user renames an object, the system does not rename it in the code, so compile errors appear.
+Furthermore, when playing, if error messages occur, there is no feature to modify the code where the error is to continue the game.
+We would therefore say that it does not meet the principles that we aim to fulfill and that we illustrated through our system.
 Functional programming.
-Fruit [6] is a functional programming language that defines GUI logic as signals and signal transformers.
+Fruit [7] is a functional programming language that defines GUI logic as signals and signal transformers.
 Signals approximately correspond to continuous variables, and signal transformers are code that perform actions on signals, such as integrals or conditional assignments.
 With this approach, a Pong-like game is programmed with only 20 lines of code.
 Part of the efficiency of this approach can be found in our game engine, where parameters and events play the role of signals, and signal transformers resemble rules.

 Sound processing.
-ChucK [26] is a strongly typed language designed to write functional audio synthesis programs.
+ChucK [27] is a strongly typed language designed to write functional audio synthesis programs.
 Its programming paradigm is to provide full control over time features, and to use an arrow operator which captures the sequential operations of programming.
 One of the specificity of ChucK is on-the-fly programming, which allows people to modify their program without having to interrupt the execution of the program, for example during a live performance.

 Debugging environments.
-WhyLine [9] is a modern interactive debugging tool where the user can ask questions during debugging about why a certain change happened.
+WhyLine [10] is a modern interactive debugging tool where the user can ask questions during debugging about why a certain change happened.
 By recording the execution trace, it is possible to solve complex debugging problems by navigating through history.
 Our system similarly uses time-backtracking to enable the precise design, refinement and modification of rules.